More

 This section is to manage general configurations.

-CLEAR CACHE
+CACHE

 Warning: This will permanently delete all saved flightplans and aerodrome images from your local browser storage.
 The reason for using this is when you want to start fresh or when you suspect that your flightplans or images are corrupted or the ATC page does not show or update.
 This action cannot be undone.